MohamedAmineOuali/OpenSuSe-Configurations/Install Nvidia driver on OpenSuse (optimus laptops)/README.md

 ### Pre-installation Actions

-#### take snapshot of the system
+#### Take a snapshot of the system
     $ snapper create -d beforeNvidia
-#### checks
+#### Checks
 Make sure you have no /etc/X11/xorg.conf file and no configuration files with "ServerLayout", "Device" or "Screen" sections in the /etc/X11/xorg.conf.d directory.
 (Clean installation fulfills that.)

 ### Install
 #### Install NVIDIA proprietary driver
-We can find nvidia proprietary driver in many package in opensuse.
+We can find Nvidia proprietary driver in many packages in OpenSuSe.

-##### Nvidia driver package (if you are going to use CUDA, TensorFlow, OpenCv with cuda.... go to the next section)
+##### Nvidia driver package (if you are going to use CUDA, TensorFlow, OpenCV with Cuda.... go to the next section)
-For opensuse 15.1 you should add the repo `zypper addrepo --refresh https://download.nvidia.com/opensuse/leap/15.1 NVIDIA` To select another repo for your distribution go to this link [NVIDIA_drivers](https://en.opensuse.org/SDB:NVIDIA_drivers)
+For OpenSuSE 15.1 you should add the repo `zypper addrepo --refresh https://download.nvidia.com/opensuse/leap/15.1 NVIDIA` To select another repo for your distribution go to this link [Nvidia_drivers](https://en.opensuse.org/SDB:NVIDIA_drivers)

     $ sudo zypper addrepo --refresh https://download.nvidia.com/opensuse/leap/15.1 NVIDIA

-#### Nvidia driver cuda package
+#### Nvidia driver Cuda package
-If we are going to use CUDA,TensorFlow, OpenCv, any app that uses cuda it's better to install the drivers defined in the cuda repository to ensure compatibility
+If we are going to use CUDA, TensorFlow, OpenCV, any app that uses Cuda it's better to install the drivers using the files in the Cuda repository to ensure compatibility

-For opensuse 15.1 and cuda 10.1, I used this repository `http://developer.download.nvidia.com/compute/cuda/repos/opensuse15/x86_64/cuda-opensuse15.repo`
+For OpenSuSE 15.1 and Cuda 10.1, we can use this repository `http://developer.download.nvidia.com/compute/cuda/repos/opensuse15/x86_64/cuda-opensuse15.repo`

     $ sudo zypper addrepo http://developer.download.nvidia.com/compute/cuda/repos/opensuse15/x86_64/cuda-opensuse15.repo

-To select another repo for you distribution and cuda version use [cuda-downloads](https://developer.nvidia.com/cuda-downloads)
+To select another repo for your distribution and Cuda version use [cuda-downloads](https://developer.nvidia.com/cuda-downloads)

-=> it is better to use network so that you download only the drivers
+=> It is better to use network so that you download only the drivers

 #### Install driver package
-If you are using the cuda package you should only find one version of the driver which is G04 to install it use
+If you are using the Cuda package you should only find one version of the driver which is G04 to install it use

     $ sudo zypper install nvidia-glG04 x11-video-nvidiaG04 nvidia-gfxG04-kmp-default nvidia-computeG04

-If you are using nvidia driver package you may find multiple version of the driver you should check the appropriate version for your card using this link ()
+If you are using Nvidia driver package you may find multiple version of the driver you should check the appropriate version for your card

-If you know what series your card is in, then you can use the package summary.
+If you know what series your car, then you can use the package summary.
 YaST's software manager or the following commands can be used to check the available packages:

 ```
 zypper se x11-video-nvidiaG0*